-None of the award funds (includes federal share and Recipient cost share) may be used for a project for infrastructure unless:
+None of the award funds (includes federal share and Recipient cost share) may be used for a public infrastructure project unless:

-(1) all iron and steel used in the project is produced in the United States-this means all manufacturing processes, from the initial melting stage through the application of coatings, occurred in the United States;

-(2) all manufactured products used in the project are produced in the United States-this means the manufactured product was manufactured in the United States; and the cost of the components of the manufactured product that are mined, produced, or manufactured in the United States is greater than 55 percent of the total cost of all components of the manufactured product, unless another standard for determining the minimum amount of domestic content of the manufactured product has been established under applicable law or regulation.
-See 2 CFR 184.5 for determining the cost of components for manufactured products; and

-(3) all construction materials are manufactured in the United States-this means that all manufacturing processes for the construction material occurred in the United States.
-See 2 CFR 184.6 for construction material standards.
+- (1) all iron and steel used in the project is produced in the United States-this means all manufacturing processes, from the initial melting stage through the application of coatings, occurred in the United States; - (2) all manufactured products used in the project are produced in the United States-this means the manufactured product was manufactured in the United States; and the cost of the components of the manufactured product that are mined, produced, or manufactured in the United States is greater than 55 percent of the total cost of all components of the manufactured product, unless another standard for determining the minimum amount of domestic content of the manufactured product has been established under applicable law or regulation; and - (3) all construction materials11 are manufactured in the United States-this means that all manufacturing processes for the construction material occurred in the United States.

-The Buy America Requirement only applies to those articles, materials, and supplies that are consumed in, incorporated into, or affixed to the infrastructure in the project.
+The Buy America Requirement only applies to articles, materials, and supplies that are consumed in, incorporated into, or affixed to an infrastructure project.
 As such, it does not apply to tools, equipment, and supplies, such as temporary scaffolding, brought to the construction site and removed at or before the completion of the infrastructure project.
 Nor does the Buy America Requirement apply to equipment and furnishings, such as movable chairs, desks, and portable computer equipment, that are used at or within the finished infrastructure project but are not an integral part of the structure or permanently affixed to the infrastructure project.